-Bluetooth®
+Bluetooth

-Bluetooth® is a short-range wireless protocol that is meant to allow mobile devices to share information and applications without the worry of cables or interface incompatibilities.
+A short-range wireless protocol that is meant to allow mobile devices to share information and applications without the worry of cables or interface incompatibilities.
 The name refers to a Viking King who unified Denmark.
 Operates at 2.4 GHz.
-For more information, see bluetooth.com.
+For more information, see bluetooth. com.